Internal conflict in Peru: Early incidents (2001–2011)

 On 25 March 2008, Shining Path rebels killed a police officer and wounded 11, while they were on patrol duty.
 On 10 October of the same year, a military convoy in Tintaypunco was ambushed with an initial explosive charge and subsequent shooting, leading to the deaths of 19 people (of which 12 were soldiers), 11 injuries and one disappearance.
-On the 15th, Shining Path insurgents attacked an army patrol, killing 2 and wounding 5.
+On the 15th, Shining Path insurgents attacked an army patrol, killing two and wounding five.
 On the 20th, a group of 30 to 50 Shining Path insurgents entered a camp set up by the mining company Doe Run.
 After delivering a short Maoist propaganda speech, before leaving, the militants stole communications equipment and food.
-On 26 November, an ambush in the Huallaga Valley by the group killed 4 policemen and injured 4 others.
+On 26 November, an ambush in the Huallaga Valley by the group killed four policemen and injured four others.

-In 2015, the U.S. Treasury Department declared the Shining Path a narco-terrorist organization engaged in the taxing of production, processing, and transport, of cocaine.
+In 2015, the U.S. Treasury Department declared the Shining Path a narco-terrorist organization engaged in the taxing of the production, processing, and transport, of cocaine.
 The allegations of Shining Path drug trafficking had been made by the Peruvian government prior to the U.S. decree.
 This decree froze all Shining Path financial assets in the United States.
 U.S. Treasury official John Smith stated that the decree would help "the government of Peru's efforts to actively combat the group".

 On 9 April 2009, 13 soldiers, including an officer, were killed in two ambushes that used dynamite against two patrol units to the northeast of Sanabamba, part of the VRAEM in northern Ayacucho.
 Additionally, four other people were injured.
 On 2 August of the same year, 50 rebels attacked San José de Secce with weapons and explosives, leaving 5 dead.
 On 26 August, two soldiers were killed in two separate incidents outside San Antonio de Carrizales, and on 31 August, three soldiers were wounded at the same place.
 On 2 September, Shining Path militants shot down a Peruvian Air Force Mi-17 helicopter, later killing the two pilots with small arms fire.

-On 5 June 2011, a patrol sent to guide the electoral process in Choquetira (Cuzco) was ambushed by Shining Path militants, leaving 5 dead.
+On 5 June 2011, a patrol sent to guide the electoral process in Choquetira (Cuzco) was ambushed by Shining Path militants, leaving five dead.